dsai4sports/DSAI4Sports-2023.github.io/index.md

 * _Player centric analysis_: player health tracking, gait and pose estimation and evaluation, etc.
 * _Non-player activities_: predictive or active forecasting of wear and tear of equipment (e.g. cars), automated sports commentary generation, automatic event detection and highlight generation using footage, audience/fan engagement strategies, etc.

-The DS/AI/ML methods that address the above use cases span spatial-temporal data modeling, time-series analysis, computer vision, explainable AI, reinforcement learning, natural language processing, multi-modal learning and others.
+The DS/AI/ML methods that address the above use cases span generative AI, spatial-temporal data modeling, time-series analysis, computer vision, explainable AI, reinforcement learning, natural language processing, multi-modal learning and others.
 We welcome both industrial and academic papers submissions.

 The submission to the workshop must be in maximum length of